KarinOldbring/bloomroom/testing.md

 * Python Validation

 All files tested passed with no errors except for line 51 in Checkout models.py.
-I tried breaking that line in many different ways but all my attempts ended with the code not functioning as expected.
+I tried breaking that line in many different ways but all my attempts ended with the code not functioning as expected hence I left it with a #noqa in the end of the line.

 Files tested: